 NAD+ is nicotinamide adenine dinucleotide (CAS 53-84-9), molecular weight 663.4 Da.
 A critical coenzyme in redox reactions, it serves as an electron carrier in glycolysis, citric acid cycle, and oxidative phosphorylation.
 Research examines its role in sirtuin activation and cellular energy metabolism.
-Research compound — for laboratory use only.
+Research compound — not for human use.

 Compound Specifications

 NAD+ (Nicotinamide Adenine Dinucleotide, oxidized form) is an essential coenzyme found in all living cells, CAS 53-84-9.
 Molecular weight 663.43 g/mol.
 NAD+ consists of two nucleotides (adenine and nicotinamide) joined through their phosphate groups.
 It functions as an electron carrier in redox reactions and as a substrate for NAD+-consuming enzymes including sirtuins, PARPs, and CD38.
-Research compound — for laboratory use only.
+Research compound — not for human use.

 Product Details